USAHS Algonquin: History

 Algonquin was built by Newport News Shipbuilding and Drydock Company, Newport News, Virginia.
 She was yard number 317 and was launched on 9 September 1926 and completed in December that year.
 Algonquin was built for the Clyde Mallory Line and her port of registry was New York.

 On 18 December 1929, Algonquin was in collision with in the Ambrose Channel, off New York in thick fog.
 Fort Victoria was hit on the port side by the bows of Algonquin, which was on a voyage from Galveston, Texas to New York.
 Both ships issued distress calls and all on board Fort Victoria were rescued before that ship sank.

 On 24 January 1935, the SS Mohawk was involved in a collision with the SS Talisman after her automatic steering gear failed.
 Mohawk sank within an hour.
 Algonquin and rescued 107 survivors between them but 46 people were killed.

 In July 1940, Algonquin caught fire and sank while docked at New York.
 The ship was salvaged and repaired, then transferred to the Puerto Rico Line on return to service in 1941.
 In January 1942, she was requisitioned and put into service as a troopship.
 Her port of registry was changed to Charleston, South Carolina.
 In July 1943, Algonquin was requisitioned by the United States Army Transport Service.
 She was refitted by the Alabama Drydock and Shipbuilding Company, Mobile, Alabama and entered service at the end in January 1944.
 Her maiden voyage as a hospital ship was from New Orleans, Louisiana to Gibraltar, then Oran, Algeria and Bizerte, Tunisia ending in Naples, Italy.
 On her return to Charleston, she was sent to Merrill-Stevens Drydock & Repair Company, Jacksonville, Florida for repairs, spending most of April there.

 In May 1944, Algonquin made another voyage to Gibraltar and Bizerte, returning at the end of the month.
 The following month, the trip was repeated, with an additional call at Naples.
 In July and August, Algonquin was operating between Bizerte and Naples.
 On 15 August, she was one of twelve hospital ships supporting Operation Dragoon, the Allied invasion of southern France.
 In mid-September Algonquin returned to Charleston, then departed for Oran on 22 September.
 She then spent some time operating between Livorno, Italy, Marseille, France, Naples and Oran, returning to Charleston on 22 February 1945.
 Between May and September, Algonquin made four return trips between the United States and Europe, with one arrival in New York harbor on 2 July.
 Her return voyage in September was to her new port of registry, New York.
 Two more return trips to Marseille and Naples were made and then Algonquin was drydocked in December for conversion to trooping duties again.
 On completion of the work in January 1946, she was employed to repatriate American troops and Italian war brides from Europe.

 Algonquin was withdrawn from service in June 1946 and laid up in the James River.
-She was scrapped in 1957 at Baltimore, Ohio, arriving on 10 January.
+She was scrapped in 1957 at Baltimore, arriving on 10 January.